Safeguarding & E-Safety

 All concerns are passed through the members of staff who are trained as “Designated Safeguarding Leads” in school in compliance with the “sharing of information” guidance.

-Mrs Gallant is Designated Safeguarding Lead and Miss Fildes is Deputy Designated Safeguarding Lead
+Mrs Easthope is Designated Safeguarding Lead and Miss Fildes is Deputy Designated Safeguarding Lead

 Safeguarding is not just about protecting children from deliberate harm.
 It relates to aspects of school life including: